Method cascading: Smalltalk

 One subtlety is that the value of a method call ("message") in a cascade is still the ordinary value of the message, not the receiver.
 This is a problem when you do want the value of the receiver, for example when building up a complex value.
-This can be worked around by using the special yourself method that simply returns the receiver:
+This can be worked around by using sending a yourself message that just returns the receiver.